Jo Ann Emerson, Executive Director

 Contact Susan Soriente

-Susan J. Soriente earned her MA in Museum Studies from the University of Nebraska—Lincoln in 2002.
+Susan J. Soriente earned her MA in Museum Studies from the University of Nebraska-Lincoln in 2002.
 She began working at the LUX Center for the Arts as a volunteer cataloging the LUX doll collection in 2003.
 In 2005, Susan was hired as Curator of the Gladys M. Lux Historical Collections.
-She also works as the Coordinator for Sheldon Statewide an outreach program of the Sheldon Museum of Art at the University of Nebraska Lincoln.
-Susan said, “I believe that the Lux Center for the Arts is a great resource for our community.
+She also works as the Coordinator for Sheldon Statewide an outreach program of the Sheldon Museum of Art at the University of Nebraska-Lincoln.
+Susan said, “I believe that the LUX Center for the Arts is a great resource for our community.
 From the historical prints given by its benefactor, Ms Lux, to its forward thinking staff, resident artists, and classes, the LUX’s benefits and possibilities for the arts are without limit.”

-Whitney Lee Perry, Community Involvement Manager
+Whitney Lee Perry, Operations Manager

 Contact Whitney Perry

 Whitney Perry was born and raised in Aurora, NE just an hour away from Lincoln.
-She earned a Bachelor’s Degree from the University of Nebraska at Lincoln in Advertising and Public Relations with emphasis in English and History in December 2012.
+She earned a Bachelor’s Degree from the University of Nebraska at Lincoln in Advertising and Public Relations with an emphasis in English and History in December 2012.
 During her undergraduate study at UNL she developed a love for the non-profit world through her internship with Humanities Nebraska.
 She is a firm believer in the power of art and its abilities to inspire others and help a community flourish.
 She is very eager and excited to share the LUX’s mission in everything she does as well as represent an organization with such a high reputation as the LUX.
-Whitney is an advocate of John C. Maxwell’s “People don’t care how much you know until they know how much you care” and plans to instill that belief through her work and community involvement with the LUX.
+Whitney is an advocate of John C. Maxwell’s “People don’t care how much you know until they know how much you care” and plans to instill that belief through her work and management with the LUX.